Weronika-Przedworska/shrimp-database/README.md

 3. Admin interface: accessible at the /admin url, this view allows the user to add tank objects and otherwise add model instances
 4. Tests: I used pytest-django to verify that that the relationship between models functioned properly and that views were working.
 Tests can be ran using the "pytest" command.

 Note: After running the package, this webapp should be accessibe on http://127.0.0.1:8000/.
-For testing purposes, the login/password for the admin view is weronika/password.
+For (temporary!) testing purposes, the login/password for the admin view is weronika/password.

 Below is an ERD of the model relationships (Tank and Measurement).